FBoucher/stream-projects/Streams/2020-08-14-Stream122-CloudBot.md

-# 2020-07-01 - Stream109 Learning how to use a Blazor WebAssembly with Azure AD Token
+# 2020-07-01 - Stream122 Learning Node.js for the first time: Building a chatbot

 Summary
 -------

 In this live stream session, Frank is

-📺 - Twitch archive - stream no.109
+📺 - Twitch archive - stream no.122

 Replay
 ------